 For example, some 57% of parents say their BTS shopping list now includes personal protective equipment (PPE) such as masks, and sanitation products such as disinfectant wipes.

-Moreover, the potential for a school year with partial or full distance learning has driven many families to shift budget to technology purchases.
-Average spend on clothing and school supplies is forecasted to drop by 10% and 13%, respectively, this year, while spend on computers is forecasted to increase by 38%.
+Moreover, the potential for a school year with distance learning has driven many families to shift budget to technology purchases.
+Average spend on clothing and school supplies is forecasted to drop by 10% and 13%, respectively, this year; spend on computers is forecasted to increase by 38%.

 4. How people are shopping is also different.